ga4gh/vrs/schema/defs/core/Coding.rst

    *  - id
       - :ref:`CURIE`
       - 0..1
-      - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
-This 'id' is  unique within a given system.
-The identified entity may have a different 'id' in a different  system.
+      - The `coding.id` field is used to capture the code as a CURIE.
    *  - type
       - string
       - 1..1
-      - MUST be "LabeledEntity".
+      - MUST be "Coding".
    *  - label
       - string
       - 0..1